manuelbl/JavaDoesUSB/test-devices/loopback-stm32/README.md

 To put the device into suspended mode, put the host computer to sleep or supended mode.
 To wake it up, wake up the host computer.

+NOTE: *Due to a limitation of TinyUSB, the device will only go into suspended mode if the host has set a USB configuration.
+Usually it means that an application has communicated with the device after it was plugged in.
+The LED blinks as long as no USB configuration has been set.*

+NOTE: *Suspend/resume has not been implemented for the STM32F723 Discovery board.*

 ## Building the firmware